openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A *lambda body* can be a single expression or a block (see :ref:`Block`).
+*Lambda body* can be a single expression or a block (see :ref:`Block`).
-Similar to the body of a method or a function, a lambda body describes the code to be executed when a lambda call occurs (see :ref:`Runtime Evaluation of Lambda Expressions`).
+Similarly to the body of a method or a function, a lambda body describes the code to be executed when a lambda call occurs (see :ref:`Runtime Evaluation of Lambda Expressions`).